tibo8f/tibo8f-langchain-disease-predictor/ReadMe.md

 # AI-Driven Disease Prediction LangChain Assistant

-This project is a disease prediction system built with **LangChain**, neural networks, and **Google Maps API**, designed to improve healthcare accessibility and efficiency.
+This project is a disease prediction system built with **LangChain**, neural networks, and Google Maps API, designed to improve healthcare accessibility and efficiency.
 The system predicts diseases based on user-reported symptoms, provides descriptions and recommended precautions, and locates the nearest healthcare provider.

 ![Project Banner](./assests/banner.png)